centreon/centreon-documentation/en/health/centreon-agent.md

         environment: production
     ```

-    If you have multiple environnements of the same kind, you can _suffix your type of environnement (for instance: "production_client1").
+    If you have multiple environments of the same kind, you can _suffix your type of environment (for instance: "production_client1").

 4. Enable the **centreon-agent** Service: